dwijnand/matklad.github.io/_posts/2017-12-03-effective-intellij-rust.markdown

 **VIDEO**

-## Navigation withing file
+## Navigation withing a file

-When a file does not fit into a single tree, it is useful to be able to find out what large blocks are defined in a file and navigate between them.
+When a file does not fit into a single screen, it is useful to be able to find out what large blocks are defined in a file and navigate between them.
 The best tool here is <kbd>Alt+7</kbd> **Structure**.
 Note that it, like most of tree controls in IntelliJ, has "speed search": tying a string narrows down the search: